WinterAxis/ESV-MD-Bible/The_Bible_esv/The_Bible_esv/28_Hosea/Hos_6.md

 In the house of Israel I have seen a horrible thing; Ephraim's whoredom is there; Israel is defiled.

 ###### 11
 For you also, O Judah, a harvest is appointed.
-When I restore the fortunes of my people, ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+When I restore the fortunes of my people,

 ***